chznbaum/mernmom/_posts/2016-11-21-the-javascript-boilerplate-to-use-if-youre-new-to-full-stack.markdown

 Like what Blake has done with Clementine.js?
 Consider [contributing](http://www.clementinejs.com/developers/contributing.html) to the project.
 As with other open-source projects, it can only survive with the help of meaningful contributions.

 What are you building today?
-Continue the conversation on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F11%2F21%2Fthe-javascript-boilerplate-to-use-if-youre-new-to-full-stack.html).
-Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.
+Continue the conversation in the comments!